The music has started, the trees are strung with lights and, finally, the holiday spirit is upon us.

 Winter Onederland (Through Jan.
 7)

-One World Trade Center has transformed into a winter wonderland with a "magical underground winter grotto."
+It's the final weekend to see One World Trade Center transformed into a winter wonderland with a "magical underground winter grotto."
 When you step inside the One World Observatory, you'll get to ride the SkyPod elevator at 23 mph while seeing the city evolve before your eyes on a screen.
 Plus, you can create a frosted window with the touch of your finger and marvel at a giant snow globe perfect for selfies, too. ($36, 9 a.m.-9 p.m., 285 Fulton St., oneworldobservatory.com)

 Radio City Christmas Spectacular (Through Jan.
 1)